shagemann2021/scientificpython/README.md

 - detailed: has multiple layers of information showing trends using a Candlestick Chart, overlayed with Bollinger Bands.
 More information below as to how to interpret these graphs.

 How to use the Telegram Bot:
+- find the currently used bot under "scipy_stock_bot" in Telegram (How to change the bot is described in the next section)

 - for the current stock price write: current <Ticker_symbol>
 - for the graphs type your requests in the following order: '<type_of_graph> <Ticker_symbol> <start_date> <end_date>' (dates are typed in the form: year-month-day)
 - to close the scraper in the background (plots will not work before starting the scraper again) type: close